A sighting of Jaguar will be a highlight of the tour Photo: Rich Hoyer

 Day 14: We’ll depart early this morning to bird the central section of the Transpantaneira, stopping when necessary for the spectacle of herons, ibises, Jabirus, Sunbitterns, and parrot flocks along the road.
 We’ll stop for lunch at the Pixaim River before completing the drive to our lodge at the northern edge of the Pantanal.
 An afternoon walk from the lodge and a drive along the entrance road will give us a chance to spot Greater Rheas walking sedately through the grass while Buff-necked and Plumbeous Ibises call from the background.
 A night drive after dinner will provide another opportunity for South American Tapir, Giant Anteater, or maybe even Ocelot.
 Night at Pousada Piuval.

 Day 15: We’ll spend a final morning on the grounds of the lodge.
-We’ll then return to the Cuiabá airport where the tour will end around midday with lunch and check-in for our departing flights.
-Those continuing on the Iguaçu Falls extension will spend the night in Cuiabá at our airport-area hotel.
+We’ll then return to the Cuiabá airport where the tour will end with lunch and check-in for our 2pm, or later, flights home.
+Those continuing onto the Iguaçu Falls extension will spend the night in Cuiabá at our airport-area hotel.

 Iguaçu Falls extension: